cyrfar/TrailerTrends/README.md

 * dt_trailers: number of days between the two most popular Youtube trailers for a movie. dt_trailers=0 if the movie only has one trailer, dt_trailers<0 if the first trailer was has the largest search volume.
 * dt_trailers_cat: categorical version of dt_trailers describing the sign of dt_trailers.

+**Contructed Predictors:** To measure positive trailer views we define the 'viewership score':

+$viewership\_score = \ln\left(views \times search\_volume \times \frac{likes - dislikes}{likes + dislikes}\right)$

+**Results/Insights:**
+* The viewership score and the production budget are the main predictors for success of a movie success (as defined above).
+Other movie features such as seasonality production budget are also strong predictors (as expected).
+* Release dates of trailers are important but not the strongest predictors for success (so maybe movie marketers should not spend that much time and effort into picking specific release dates).
+* Low budget horror films like "Paranormal Activity" tend to have large success.
+* Movies with two trailers tend to do better on opening weekend when the first trailer is more popular than the second (rather than the other way around).